david-walters/Milestone-1/README.md

 ## Personal Overview

-From the beginning to end of this assignment, it has been a big journey for me.
+From the beginning to the end of this assignment, it has been a big journey for me.
 I started with no experience and I experienced so much in such little time.
 I came across many hurdles that I overcame through perserverance, problem solving, and research — all of it went in my favour.

 I have so much more to learn, more experience to gain, and I can imagine that I will look back at this website one day and think "What on earth was I thinking" :joy: